hkaest/dbus-opendtu-DC-load/README.md

 ## Installation

-With the scripts in this repo, it should be easy possible to install, uninstall, restart a service that connects the OpenDTU or Ahoy to the VenusOS and GX devices from Victron.
+With the scripts in this repo, it should be easy possible to install, uninstall, restart a service that connects the OpenDTU to the VenusOS and GX devices from Victron.

 ### Get the code